koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 Here is the interfaces.

 The first part is the interfaces you must implement.
-The second part is an optional interfaces related to mutation.
+The second part is an optional interfaces for mutation.
 We have to implement them if we'd like to use a mutation mode.

 Number 1 means that there is a Number 2...